Ayn Rand and Me4 January 2010

 As well as Introduction to Objectivist Epistemology, I got and read We the Living, Anthem (1938), various anthologies derived from The Objectivist Newsletter and from its successor, The Objectivist, and a few interviews.
 I also found and watched a movie whose screen-play she wrote, Love Letters (1945).
 (And, somewhere along the line, I watched the movie The Fountainhead from start to finish.)

 In the fictional work, I perceived a recurring theme.
 As Rand herself essentially says in a later introduction, The Night of January 16th is about how Rand felt people ought to have reäcted to Ivar Kreuger's selfishness.
 Anthem is an unacknowledged re-write of We (1921), by Yevgeny Zamyatin; it is the novella that she thought that he ought to have written.
 I think that The Fountainhead is about the sort of man whom she felt Frank Lloyd Wright ought to have been.
 Love Letters is supposedly based on a book, Pity My Simplicity, by Christopher Massie, but when I skimmed through that I book, I found it hard to recognize the one in the other; meanwhile the screen-play bears a significant resemblance to Rostand's Cyrano De Bergerac, except that it ends with the true author of the love letters getting the girl; it is Rand again setting things as she feels that they ought to be.
-And Atlas Shrugged is, of course, about the strike that really ought to be held (and, on the side, with the sort of pirate who ought to be out there plundering and sinking the ships that ought to be sunk).
+And Atlas Shrugged is, of course, about the strike that really ought to be held (and, on the side, with a pirate of the sort who ought to be out there plundering and sinking the ships that ought to be sunk).
 As to We the Living, well, I think that it's about the man whom Rand felt ought to have loved her.

 The non-fiction was often insightful or amusing; and, my objections to aspects of the sexuality in her novels not-withstanding, I also thought that some of the claims concerned love and sexuality were important insights.
 But, at some point, I just didn't think that I was likely to get much more value out of her work.
 Before Rand had died, I had stopped reading her work, except occasionally to read an excerpt here-or-there.

-While she was alive, I didn't encounter many people who could both admit that Rand was right in some of her unpopular assertions and wrong in others.
+While she was alive, I didn't encounter many people who could admit both that Rand was right in some of her unpopular assertions and that she was wrong in others.
 Instead, the vast majority of people who recognized her name either denounced her as having had nothing to say that were both unusual and correct, or endorsed her every claim without exception, and each group was condescending and curtly dismissive of anyone who would say otherwise.
 (The preëmption, whatever its motive, insulated them from potential correction.)
 But, over time, I have increasingly noted people who self-identify with her philosophy, but not without their own criticism, and not without a willingness to entertain the thought that further criticism might be neither knavish nor foolish.

 My own philosophical position is removed from Rand's in some very important ways, and I would simply not count myself as a subscriber.